 According to folklore …

-The tradition of the Mount Marathon Race began when two sourdoughs argued about the possibility of climbing and descending the mountain in less than an hour.
+The tradition of the Mount Marathon Race began when two sourdoughs debated the possibility of climbing and descending the mountain in less than an hour.
 “Impossible” one said.

 To settle the argument, and the resulting wager, a race was held, with the loser to furnish drinks for the crowd.
-Enterprising merchants put up a suit of clothes and other attractions for the winner and proposed the race take place on a holiday – why not the 4th of July?
+Enterprising merchants put up a suit of clothes and other prizes for the winner and proposed the race take place on a holiday – why not the Fourth of July?

 The optimistic sourdough lost his bet.
 The winning racer took one hour and two minutes.

 The Mount Marathon Race became an organized run in 1915 and has since become a key part of the Independence Day celebration in Seward.
 Over the years, this historic event has drawn increased participation and resulted in new milestones.